-They may look like little fluffy cotton balls with legs, but the damage mealybugs can do in the flower garden is serious.
+They may look like little fluffy cotton balls with legs, but the damage mealybugs can do on houseplants and in the outdoor garden is serious.
 Mealybugs, a cousin to other garden pests like scale and whiteflies, can damage many flowering and ornamental plants by direct feeding and by introducing diseases into the garden.
-Organic flower gardeners can control this pest in several ways without resorting to toxic pesticides.
+Organic gardeners can control this pest in several ways without resorting to pesticides.

-Mealybugs are tiny insects, about 1/8 inch in length, but their color and clustering habit make mealybugs easy to find on garden plants.
-Most common mealybug species are white, and have waxy looking filaments covering their bodies, giving them a fuzzy or hairy appearance.
+Mealybugs are tiny insects, about 1/8 inch in length, but their color and clustering habit make them easy to find on garden plants.
+Most common mealybug species are white and have filaments covering their bodies and giving them a fuzzy or hairy appearance.
 An exception is the hibiscus mealybug, which is pinkish-brown and lacks the fringe.

 Mealybugs feed on garden plants by inserting their sharp mouthparts into the leaves and stems to suck sap.
-Damaged leaves look wrinkled or puckered, and the insects can contaminate cut flowers with webby egg sacs and clusters of larvae.
-The honeydew mealybugs excrete compounds the damage, as it harbors black sooty mold and encourages the growth of plant viruses.
+Damaged leaves look wrinkled or puckered.
+They can also contaminate cut flowers with webby egg sacs and clusters of larvae.
+The honeydew excreted by mealybugs compounds the damage from feeding, as it harbors black sooty mold and encourages the spread of plant viruses.

 Organic gardeners have at least two commercial options for biological mealybug control.
 The ladybug species Cryptolaemus montrouzieri, commonly called the mealybug destroyer, feeds voraciously on mealybugs at all stages of development.
 In fact, gardeners must take care not to mistake this beneficial insect for a pest, as the larvae of this ladybug resemble mealybugs.
 Gardeners can order adult mealybug destroyers to release during periods of high infestation, and this ladybug will feed on other garden pests like aphids or thrips when the mealybugs are gone.

-The biggest drawback of insect soaps is their potential to damage or burn plants.
-To reduce plant toxicity, spray plants in the evening and spray them with water in the morning, as high temperatures and sunlight increase plant damage from insect soap.
+The biggest drawback of insect soaps is their potential to burn or otherwise damage plants.
+To reduce damage to the plants, spray plants with the soap in the evening, then spray them with water in the morning.
+High temperatures and sunlight increase plant damage from insect soap.

-Mealybugs and their nymphs thrive in greenhouses, making this insect pest common on houseplants.
-Orchids are particularly susceptible to damage and death from mealybug infestations.
-Isolate new houseplants for one week before placing them around other houseplants.
-Inspect the plants each day for signs of white mealybugs or their webbing, and kill any insects with a cotton swab dipped in rubbing alcohol.
+Mealybugs and their nymphs thrive in greenhouses, so they're commonly found on new houseplants.
+To prevent bringing mealybugs into your home, isolate new houseplants for one week before placing them around other houseplants.
+During the isolation period, inspect the plants each day for signs of white mealybugs or their webbing, and kill any insects with a cotton swab dipped in rubbing alcohol.